bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 docker build -t ghcr.io/bacalhau-project/examples/stable-diffusion-gpu:0.0.1 .
 ```

+### Push the container

-Now you can push this repository to the registry designated by its name or tag.
+Next, upload the image to the registry.
+This can be done by using the Docker hub username, repo name or tag.

 ```
 docker push <hub-user>/<repo-name>:<tag>